 Affordable and authentic meals.

-Due to diverse resident populations and tourism, Saipan boasts a wide array of restaurants serving foreign food.
+Due to diverse resident populations plus tourism, Saipan boasts a wide array of restaurants serving foreign food.

-Alternatives include Japanese (sushi, ramen), Korean (BBQ, stews), Chinese (Cantonese, Szechuan), Thai (curries), Filipino (adobo, sinigang), American (burgers, steaks), plus Italian (pasta, pizza).
+Alternatives include Japanese (sushi, ramen), Korean (BBQ, stews), Chinese (Cantonese, Szechuan), Thai (curries), Filipino (adobo, sinigang), American (burgers, steaks), and Italian (pasta, pizza).

 Supermarkets like Joeten or Payless have fresh produce, meats, and prepared foods.
 Useful for travelers in accommodations with kitchenettes.

-A chance to prepare your own meals using ingredients from the area.
+A chance to prepare your own meals with produce sourced locally.

 A 15-20% a hint is standard for good service in restaurants.